-Although there are 534 known sightings of archaeological material in the rehabilitation area, analysis of harvesting data indicates that none of the sightings survive in situ.
-Therefore, there are no known surviving archaeological sightings in the rehabilitation area.
+There are 534 known sightings of archaeological material in the rehabilitation area.
+Analysis of harvesting data indicated that none of the sightings survive in situ.
+However, a site visit on the 3 of February indicated that a number of sightings OF-RDM 0004a-z / OF-DAS001a-t still survived on the ground.
+This trackway can still be seen on 2022 aerial imagery crossing the bog (see Fig. 3).
+The entire length of this trackway (sightings noted in table 7) should be protected within a 20m buffer zone.
 Should any previously unknown archaeological material be uncovered during the rehabilitation works, it should also be avoided and reported to the Bord na Móna Archaeological Liaison Officer and the National Museum of Ireland.